 Under Georgia law, a person commits voluntary manslaughter when he intentionally causes the death of another human being as the result of a sudden, violent, and irresistible passion resulting from serious provocation.
 That provocation must be reasonable under the circumstances, and the offender must also not have sufficient time to “cool off” from that passion.
 The classic example of voluntary manslaughter is a man who comes home to find his wife in bed with another man and kills either or both of them upon discovery.

 Involuntary manslaughter is the unintentional killing of another person while engaged in reckless or illegal behavior.
 The penalties for manslaughter vary widely depending on the circumstances.

 Hire Experienced Georgia Violent Crimes Attorney David Schnipper to Protect Your Rights

 Because of the wide variance in penalties for violent crimes in Georgia, it is essential to retain experienced, competent legal counsel immediately upon your arrest for any violent crime.
-Atlanta violent crimes attorney David Schnipper worked for two District Attorney’s offices, so he understands that the State needs to prove beyond a reasonable doubt every element of the crimes you are charged with.
+Atlanta Violent Crimes Lawyer David Schnipper worked for two District Attorney’s offices, so he understands that the State needs to prove beyond a reasonable doubt every element of the crimes you are charged with.
 Depending on the circumstances of your case, criminal defense Attorney Schnipper may be able to have the charges dismissed without having to go to trial.

 Attorney Schnipper knows that each case is different, and he makes himself personally available to consult with his clients throughout the course of their representation, providing his cell phone number so that clients can call him at any time.
 If you have been accused or arrested of a violent crime, call Schnipper Law, P.C., at 404-983-6051 to schedule an appointment for a free consultation or contact us online.